RSamaium/twitter-network/README.md

 ## Technologies

-1. ThreeJS: In order to have a fluidity in the interaction with the network, we use WebGL with the ThreeJS library
+1. SigmaJS: In order to have a fluidity in the interaction with the network, we use WebGL with the SigmaJS library
 2. SvelteJS: Useful for inserting web components and interacting with forms and the network

 ## The data